ASVAB Score Ranges: What Every Score Level Actually Unlocks

 The real threshold where bonuses, jobs, and recruiter attention all open up

 The 50-point threshold is the real dividing line.
 Category IIIA and above unlocks enlistment incentives across all branches.
-The Army offers enlistment bonuses specifically for scores exceeding 50.
-The Air Force approves over 90% of recruits scoring 50+.
+The Army offers enlistment bonuses specifically for scores exceeding 50, and the Air Force approves over 90% of recruits scoring 50+.
 Below 50, you are working uphill.
+For the full AFQT category chart with exact percentile bands, share of test-takers, and the federal cap rules (10 USC 520), see the ASVAB score chart.

 Branch Minimum Scores: Diploma vs GED Requirements for 2026